CliMA/EnsembleKalmanProcesses.jl/docs/src/examples/template_example.md

 Then we set up the inverse problem
 3. Define the prior distributions.
 Use the `ParameterDistribution` object
-4. Decide on which `process` tool you would like to use (we recommend you begin with `Invesion()`).
+4. Decide on which `process` tool you would like to use (we recommend you begin with `Inversion()`).
 Then initialize this with the relevant constructor
 5. initialize the `EnsembleKalmanProcess` object

 Then we solve the inverse problem, in a loop perform the following for as many iterations as required: